mannodermaus/android-junit5/README.md

 dependencies {
     // 4.
 Add the testCompile dependencies on JUnit Jupiter testCompile junitJupiter()

-    // 5.
-(Optional) Add the testCompile dependency on the JUnit Vintage Engine testCompile junitVintage()
 }
 ```

 ## Usage

 This plugin configures the `junitPlatform` task for each registered build variant of a project.
+Starting with version `1.0.0-M4-rev1`, the plugin automatically attaches both the Jupiter & Vintage Engines.

 Further instructions on how to write JUnit 5 tests can be found [in their User Guide][junit5ug].

 ## Extras